vaibhav2vicky/Linux-PrivEsc/Enumeration.md

 ## Enumeration

-- hostname
+- hostname : prints the host name of the machine

-- uname -a
+- uname -a : prints the kernel version

-- /proc/version
+- /proc/version : contains the OS info

-- /etc/issue
+- /etc/issue : contains info about OS

-- ps -A
+- ps -A : View all running processes

-- ps axjf
+- ps axjf : View process tree

-- env
+- env : command will show environmental variables.

-- sudo -l
+- sudo -l : command can be used to list all commands your user can run using sudo

-- ls -al
+- ls -al : lists all files inside the directory

-- id
+- id : command will provide a general overview of the user’s privilege level and group memberships

-- /etc/passwd
+- /etc/passwd : contains info about users on the system

-- history
+- history : command can give us some idea about the target system and, albeit rarely, have stored information such as passwords or usernames.

 - Find Command